beanworks/vim-phpfmt/README.md

 # vim-phpfmt

 PHP auto format plugin for vim.
-It works seamlessly with phpcbf, and automatically formats currently editing php file on save, or by manually running command `:PhpFmt`.
+It works seamlessly with phpcbf, and automatically formats currently editing PHP file on save, or by manually running command `:PhpFmt`.

 ## Install